bricobio/bricobio.com/README.md

 Static strings and URL will be stored in the i18n.js and URL.js models and will be integrated via the AngularJS templating engine.
 Non-static content, such as blog posts, events in calendars, pictures and more will be stored in a MySQL database and will be accessed via an AJAX call to a CodeIgniter PHP backend.
 The content will be updated in the AngularJS model and then trigger an watch/digest cycle.

+## UI Elements to refine
+* Color scheme
+* Include assets (img)
+* Font and font-style
+* .slider-post-caption p : Find a way to have the text-transform: ellipsis trigger for a better finition of overflow text.

 ## Resources

 * [XAMPP Official Website](https://www.apachefriends.org/fr/index.html)